 The Real Life financial literacy forum has a number of fun activities built into the day.
 Business volunteers will have an opportunity to work with students along the way introducing a number of financial topics in a non-traditional way.

-Financial Games is the way to bring financial literacy to a team competition.
-In this activity, students divide into two games: Wheel of Misfortune and Financial Feud.
-Wheel of Misfortune team works to solve financial terms and the Financial Feud team works to guess the top answers to financial questions.
+Financial Feud is the way to bring financial literacy to a team competition.
+In this activity, students will be asked a Financial Statement.
+The students work together with their team to guess the top answers on the board.

 Insurance plays a significant role in our financial planning.
 From auto, to health, to life, to liability